Mandy Moore: Philanthropy

 Moore advocates "giving with your head", endorsing the philosophy of effective altruism.
-Moore has worked with and highlighted nonprofit organization Population Services International (PSI), and its subsidiary, Five & Alive, which addresses health crises facing children under the age of five and their families.
-Moore has served as the Honorary Chairperson of the Leukemia and Lymphoma Society's division on awareness for youth.
-She served as a spokesperson by helping young people be aware of the seriousness of leukemia and lymphoma.
-She also serves as the spokesperson for Cervical Cancer Awareness Month, held every January.
-In addition, to increase cervical cancer awareness, Moore collaborated with Dr. Yvonne Collins, The Gynecologic Cancer Foundation (GCF), and GlaxoSmithKline (GSK).
-Moore made a surprise visit at Children's Hospital Los Angeles as a part of Get Well Soon Tour.
-Moore is the ambassador for the UN Foundations's Nothing But Nets malaria prevention campaign.
-As a part of the Nothing But Nets campaign Moore interviewed Laurence D. Wohlers, United States Ambassador to the Central African Republic, in 2010 and helped the campaign raise $1.2 million.
-Moore is also the spokesperson for Dove's self-esteem movement and the "Women who should be famous" campaign.
-Moore also teamed up with Indrani Goradia, a domestic violence survivor and founder of Indrani's Light Foundation, along with Mom Bloggers Club, to help raise awareness and campaign against domestic violence.
+She has worked with and publicized Population Services International, a non-profit and its subsidiary, Five & Alive, which works with health crises facing children under the age of five and their families.
+Moore has served as the honorary chairperson of the Leukemia & Lymphoma Society's division on awareness for youth.
+She was a spokesperson helping young people to be more aware of the seriousness of leukemia and lymphoma.
+She serves as the spokesperson for Cervical Cancer Awareness Month, held every January.
+In addition, increasing cervical cancer awareness, Moore collaborated with Dr. Yvonne Collins, The Gynecologic Cancer Foundation (GCF), and GlaxoSmithKline (GSK).
+Moore made a surprise visit to Children's Hospital Los Angeles as a part of Get Well Soon Tour.

+Moore is the ambassador for the UN Foundation's Nothing But Nets malaria prevention campaign.
+As a part of the Nothing But Nets campaign she interviewed Laurence D. Wohlers, U.S. ambassador to the Central African Republic, in 2010 and helped the campaign raise $1.2 million.
+She is also the spokesperson for Dove's self-esteem movement and the "Women Who Should Be Famous" campaign.
+Moore teamed with Indrani Goradia, a domestic violence survivor and founder of Indrani's Light Foundation, along with Mom Bloggers Club, to increase awareness and campaign against domestic violence.